Allocating Patent Ownership in Joint Development Agreements: Inventorship, Subject Matter, Joint Ownership

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE will guide patent counsel on allocation of patent ownership in joint development agreements (JDAs).
+This CLE course will discuss joint development agreements (JDAs) and the allocation of patent ownership in JDAs.
 The panel will discuss key considerations, including the challenges of joint ownership and strategies to mitigate risk.
 The panel will discuss the pros and cons of ownership based on inventorship and subject matter, as well as using a combination approach.
-The panel will offer best practices for allocating patent ownership in different situations.
+The panel will offer best practices for allocating patent ownership in different situations and other key considerations for JDAs, as well as antitrust considerations in the U.S. and abroad.

 - Patent ownership allocation